hpfast/webmapping_for_beginners_wiki/Introduction-Leaflet.md

 ### Preparation

-On your computer create a directory for yourself, where we can work in today.
+:white_check_mark: On your computer create a directory for yourself, where we can work in today.
 For example:

 	/home/niene/Documents/MyFirstWebMap_Leaflet

 In these directories we save everything we make and download today.
 During this workshop it is referred to as `yourDirectory`.

 ### Let's start!
-If you are not that comfortable with HTML, CSS and JavaScript yet, this **[[Making a web page ]]** tutorial will help you along!
+:arrow_right: If you are not that comfortable with HTML, CSS and JavaScript yet, this **[[Making a web page ]]** tutorial will help you along!

-If you already know some HTML, CSS and JavaScript, you can start immediately with the tutorial at **[[Leaflet step 1 ]]** and read through the HTML explanations.
+:arrow_right: If you already know some HTML, CSS and JavaScript, you can start immediately with the tutorial at **[[Leaflet step 1 ]]** and read through the HTML explanations.